gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 In principle, in most cases it is not required to change these classes - all user-specific configurations provided in ROOT script, which can be found in [example](https://subversion.gsi.de/go4/app/stream/applications/trb3tdc/) directory.
 It shows how to process data from several TDCs.
-Please read comment in script itself.
+Please read comment in scripts themself.
 One can always copy such script to any other location and modify it to specific needs.